AleksaM07/telco_churn/README.md

      - Builds containers
-     - Runs ETL unit tests
+     - Runs ETL unit tests  - dosne't work yet
      - Waits for the FastAPI app to start
      - Sends a test prediction request to confirm it’s working
      - Leaves the terminal open for review